colbychapman3/Nick_the_Great/memory-bank/activeContext.md

 ## Current Focus (May 5, 2025)

-We are currently working on fixing deployment issues with the Nick the Great platform on Vercel.
-The project consists of two main components:
+We are currently implementing core features for the Nick the Great platform after successfully fixing the deployment issues between Vercel (frontend) and Render (backend).

 1. **Backend API** (NodeJS/Express)
-   - Deployed on Render.com
+   - Successfully deployed on Render.com
-   - Currently experiencing connectivity issues
+   - Connected with frontend via proper CORS configuration
    - Contains user authentication endpoints and business strategy endpoints
    - Implemented with MongoDB for data storage
+   - Recently added proper routes for Strategies and Resources

 2. **Frontend Application** (Next.js)
    - Deployed on Vercel
-   - Experiencing 404 issues on routes
+   - Successfully connecting to backend
+   - Authentication system fully functional
-   - Recently implemented authentication bypass system
+   - Recently implemented Strategies and Resources pages

 ## Recent Changes

-### 1. Authentication and Deployment Fixes (Previous)
+### 1. Deployment & Connectivity Fixes (Completed)
-- Implemented authentication system with development bypass
-- Fixed Vercel deployment issues
-- Created API test page for diagnosing connection issues

-### 2. New Developments
-- Created a mobile app directory with React Native setup
-- Configured environment variables for mobile app
-- Added gRPC server configuration variables to root .env file
-- Updated .env.example to include gRPC variables
+- Updated service name in render.yaml from "nick-the-great-api" to "nick-the-great"
+- Implemented dynamic CORS configuration on backend that handles any Vercel preview URL via regex pattern
+- Fixed environment variables to use consistent service naming conventions
+- Successfully deployed and tested connection between frontend and backend

-### 1. Authentication System Implementation
+### 2. Feature Implementation

-We've implemented an authentication system that works both with and without the backend:

-- Created an `AuthContext.tsx` that manages user state across the application
-- Implemented login and registration pages with error handling
-- Added development bypass option to test protected routes without backend
-- Added a dashboard page with auth protection
+- Created Strategies page with UI and API integration

-### 2. Deployment Fixes

-We've implemented several fixes for the Vercel deployment:

-- Added a framework identifier in `.well-known/framework`
-- Created middleware for proper routing and API forwarding
+- Created Resources page with UI and API integration
-- Implemented a catch-all 404 page for better user experience
-- Fixed Next.js configuration for production deployment
+- Implemented proper authentication context with JWT handling
-- Added environment variables for API endpoints
+- Added placeholder content for development when no data exists

-### 3. API Connection Handling
+### 3. Backend API Development
+- Created dedicated routes for Strategies with proper CRUD operations

-- Created an API test page for diagnosing connection issues
+- Created dedicated routes for Resources with proper CRUD operations
-- Implemented error handling for non-JSON responses
+- Implemented proper error handling and validation
-- Set up proper CORS headers for cross-origin requests
+- Updated index.js to use these routes with authentication middleware

+### 4. Authentication System
+- Improved the AuthContext provider with proper token handling
+- Implemented JWT decoding and validation
+- Added consistent authentication UI across feature pages
+- Built redirects for unauthenticated users

 ## Current Status
-- Mobile app structure created with React Native
-- Authentication screen implemented for mobile
-- gRPC configuration added to environment variables
+- Deployment pipeline is fully functional with automatic updates
-- Authentication system is functional with development bypass
+- Authentication system is properly implemented and working across environments
-- Frontend structure is complete
-- The application is deployed and routing issues have been resolved
+- Feature pages (Strategies, Resources) are implemented with proper UI
-- Backend API connectivity remains an issue
+- Backend API routes are established for core features
+- Mobile app structure exists but needs further development

 ## Current Decisions

-1. **Authentication Approach**: We've decided to implement a flexible authentication system that:
+1. **Feature Architecture**: We've implemented a consistent pattern for features:
-   - Attempts to use the real backend API first
+   - Clean separation between frontend UI and backend API
-   - Falls back to development mode when the API is unavailable
-   - Provides simple login/logout flow with JWT tokens

-2. **Deployment Configuration**: We've opted for:
-   - Simplified Next.js configuration
-   - Explicit framework identification for Vercel
+   - Use of React hooks for data fetching and state management
+   - Consistent UI patterns for loading, error states, and empty states
+   - Development placeholders for testing UI without data

+2. **Backend Organization**: We've restructured the backend to:
+   - Use dedicated route files for better organization
-   - Custom middleware for routing
+   - Implement proper middleware patterns for authentication and database connectivity
+   - Follow RESTful API principles for CRUD operations
+   - Include comprehensive error handling

 ## Key Insights

-- Vercel has specific requirements for framework detection
-- Static exports are not compatible with our authentication requirements
-- API proxying through rewrites is the best approach for our architecture
+- Dynamic CORS configuration with regex patterns is more maintainable than manually updating allowed origins
+- Consistent patterns between features simplifies development and maintenance
+- Placeholder content during development improves the testing experience

 ## Next Steps
+1. Implement more comprehensive dashboard functionality
+2. Add form handling for creating and editing strategies and resources
-1. Implement gRPC functionality in the backend
+3. Implement gRPC functionality in the backend
-2. Connect mobile app to gRPC server
+4. Connect mobile app to existing REST APIs
-3. Test gRPC connectivity across platforms
-4. Continue debugging backend API connectivity
-5. Implement complete dashboard functionality
-6. Add more comprehensive error handling
+5. Add more comprehensive error handling and validation
-7. Connect the frontend to operational backend APIs for business strategies
+6. Implement user profile management
+7. Add analytics and reporting features